Parenting

 If you and your partner are on different pages regarding discipline vs. neurodiversity, we focus on the shared ground: how much you both love your child and want them to thrive.
 We explore what’s underneath each position to build a unified front.

 We drop the blame.
-We drop the shame.

 We stop apologizing for your child’s existence in public spaces, and we build a home that feels like a sanctuary, not a battleground.